arista-netdevops-community/CloudVisionPortal-Examples/pyavd_examples/README.md

   -h, --help            show this help message and exit --token-file token_file
-                        Location on disk for service account token --apiserver www.arista.io
+                        Location on disk for service account token --apiserver www.arista.io|192.0.2.10
-                        endpoint for CVP/CVaaS cluster (must be the www endpoint) --log-level LOGLEVEL  Logging level for output.
+                        endpoint for CVP on-prem cluster or CVaaS tenant (must be the www endpoint in case of CVaaS) --log-level LOGLEVEL  Logging level for output.
 This can be any standard Python logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Only the DEBUG and INFO levels are used in this script at present.
-  --cc cc               Change control state state: ('pending approval', 'approved', 'running', 'completed', 'deleted', 'failed')
+  --cc cc               Change control state state: ('pending approval', 'approved', 'running', 'completed',
+                        'deleted', 'failed')

 ```